ben/writings/rebase.md

 Rebase, on the other hand, applies commits one at a time.
 If any of them conflict, you get to review them as they're applied, and correct the problems.
+If it gets to be too much, you can always change your mind: `git rebase --abort` resets your repository back to how it was before it started.

 ## Interactivity